Quantum memory: Types

-Atomic Gas Quantum Memory
+Atomic gases

 Normal, classical optical signals are transmitted by varying the amplitude of light.
 In this case, a piece of paper, or a computer hard disk, can be used to store information on the lamp.
 In the quantum information scenario, however, the information may be encoded according to the amplitude and phase of the light.
 For some signals, you cannot measure both the amplitude and phase of the light without interfering with the signal.
 To store quantum information, light itself needs to be stored without being measured.
 An atomic gas quantum memory is recording the state of light into the atomic cloud.
 When light's information is stored by atoms, relative amplitude and phase of light is mapped to atoms and can be retrieved on-demand.

-Solid Quantum Memory
+Solid state

 In classical computing, memory is a trivial resource that can be replicated in long-lived memory hardware and retrieved later for further processing.
 In quantum computing, this is forbidden because, according to the no clone theorem, any quantum state cannot be reproduced completely.
 Therefore, in the absence of quantum error correction, the storage of qubits is limited by the internal coherence time of the physical qubits holding the information.
 "Quantum memory" beyond the given physical qubit storage limits will be a quantum information transmission to "storing qubits" not easily affected by environmental noise and other factors.
 The information would later be transferred back to the preferred "process qubits" to allow rapid operations or reads.